Somft/se-project/Project_functionalities.md

 - wishlist creation
 - management of users’ wishlist
 - transactions between users
-- creating and managing users' bookshelf
+- creation and management of users' bookshelf